 * Please note that this is a PhD level role but candidates who have submitted their thesis and are awaiting award of their PhDs will be considered.
 In these circumstances the appointment will be made at Grade 5, spine point 30 with the title of Research Assistant.
 Upon confirmation of the award of the PhD, the job title will become Research Associate and the salary will increase to Grade 6.

-Interviews will be held remotely in late August/early September and will include a 10-minute presentation of a previous research project that the applicant has conducted.
+Interviews will be held remotely in early Jan and will include a 10 minute presentation of a previous research project that the applicant has conducted.

 This post is subject to Occupational Health clearance.